 5.4.
-Distance Learning Programmes
+Online Education Programmes

-Distance learning poses particular challenges with respect to programme administration, student satisfaction, risk management, and programme reputation.
-Before undertaking any significant development work, staff should consult with the Assistant Vice-Principal (Dean of Learning & Teaching) and their Head of School as to how the proposed programme would integrate with the

-University and School strategic plans.
-The University will carefully consider the potential benefits and challenges before introducing new distance learning programmes.
+Online education poses different challenges with respect to programme administration, student satisfaction, and risk management.
+Academic staff should consult with the Vice-Principal (Digital Education, Research and Environment) and their Head of School to discuss the proposed programme vis-à-vis University and School strategic plans.
+The University will consider the potential benefits and challenges before introducing new online education programmes, in line with processes laid out under 5.1.1 of this policy.